Christovis/Christovis.github.io/_blog/2022-06-15-blog-cfp_part1.md

 ## 2-5 Pure and Dirty Functions
 Putting it simple, all functions are pure in Haskell as long as they do not interact with the `IO Monad`.
 Situations in which you have to perform I/O actions are, i.e., when implementing random number generators, which have to interact with the outside world (such interaction is also called *side effects*) to generate a reasonably random number.
 This can be done using, i.e., the `getStdGen` I/O action of the `System.Random` module.

-Through Haskell's pure functions we can make the mapping to the category $\mathbf{Set}$ and reason with Haskell in a categorical manner (while other imparativ programming langues do it through a more artificial way).
+Through Haskell's pure functions we can make the mapping to the category $$\mathbf{Set}$$ and reason with Haskell in a categorical manner (while other imparativ programming langues do it through a more artificial way).

 ## 2-6 Examples of Types
 In programming language, types are sets (often bounded by their bit range)!